This position is open to all qualified candidates. First consideration may be made 14 days after the opening date.

 A. Master's or equivalent graduate degree; or

 B. Minimum of one year specialized experience equivalent to at least grade 9 in the normal line of progression for this occupation.
-Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as experience with scientific research in astrophysics using data from multi-mission and multi-wavelength observatories (including high-angular resolution imaging and spectroscopy), theoretical modeling and interpretation of the data, and publication of scientific papers in refereed scientific journals, e.g., The Astrophysical Journal.
+Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as performing original scholarly research in the field of Astronomy, Physics, or Mathematics. or

 Qualification requirements are derived from the Office of Personnel Management's Qualification Standards Handbook for General Schedule Positions viewable on the web at http://www.opm.gov/qualifications/Standards/IORs/gs1300/1330.htm